-Grade control and processing-plant production samples from operations are managed by the Don David mining operation employees and its drill contractors.
-In contrast, exploration samples are collected by Don David exploration personnel and their contractors.
+Grade control and processing-plant production samples from operations are managed by the Don David Mine geology and mining operation employees, along with its in-house drill crew.
+In contrast, exploration samples are collected by Don David Mine exploration personnel and their drill contractors.

-Channel samples are delivered directly from the underground operations to the Don David mine laboratory.
+Channel samples are delivered directly from the underground operations to the Don David Mine laboratory.
 Face channels are sampled by sample technicians and then brought to the surface.
-These are then brought to the sample room, where the control samples are inserted, and the batch is created.
-Once the samples are ready to be delivered, a delivery/reception sheet is made, filled in with the total number of samples, and lists each of them, indicating the origin, type of sample, requested analysis, and any observation of interest to both parties.
-When the samples (core or rock chips) are delivered to the laboratory, the person in charge of receiving them checks that the samples that are indicated in the dispatch-submittal sheets correspond to those that are delivered in the laboratory, confirming with the signatures of the person who delivery and who receives that they are ready to be analyzed.
+These samples are then taken to the sample room, where control samples are inserted, and the batch is created.
+Once the samples are ready to be delivered, a delivery/reception sheet is filled out, listing the total number of samples, the origin, type of sample, requested analysis, and any observation of interest to both parties.
+When the samples (core or rock chips) are delivered to the laboratory, the receiving personnel verify that the samples listed on the dispatch-submittal sheets match those delivered to the laboratory.
+This verification is confirmed with the signatures of both the person delivering and the person receiving the samples, ensuring they are ready for analysis.

-After the sample assays are completed, the pulps received from the laboratory are stored in a pulp box in a container intended exclusively for that purpose.
-The pulps are ordered inside the box, with the record of the work orders always visible.
-The pulps are retained in the container for six months before being discarded.
+After the sample assays are completed, the pulps received from the laboratory are stored in a designated pulp box in a shipping container reserved exclusively for this purpose.
+The pulps are ordered inside the box, with the work order records always visible.
+The pulps are retained in the shipping container for six months before being discarded.

 All drill hole samples are the responsibility of the exploration department, as are surface exploration samples.
-All core and non-core surface samples are kept in a secure storage area in the exploration department facilities until they are transported to the external laboratory.
+All core and non-core surface samples are kept in a secure storage area in the exploration department facilities until they are transported to the external laboratory for assay.

-Drill core is sealed and carefully transported in sealed core boxes from the drill site to the company's core logging facilities located adjacent to the exploration office by the drilling contractor or in-house drilling crews-the drillers record hole identification and sequential box number during the drilling process.
+Drill core is carefully transported in sealed core boxes from the drill site to the company's core logging facilities located adjacent to the exploration office by the drilling contractor or in-house drilling crews.
+The drillers record hole identification and sequential box number information during the drilling process.
 The logging and storage areas are located entirely within the company's operational facilities, patrolled by security guards.

-Once logging and sampling are completed, all exploration core, and selected production core, are transferred to the on-site, permanent core storage facility.
-The core is stored on metal shelves chronologically and by project, with location plans of all cores maintained.
-Narrow diameter, production (infill drilling) core is sampled in its entirety for intervals of interest, and the remaining core is discarded after temporary storage.
+Once logging and sampling are completed, all exploration core and selected production core are transferred to the on-site, permanent core storage facility.
+The core is stored on metal shelves, organized chronologically and by Project, with location plans maintained for all core.
+Narrow-diameter (i.e. BQ) production core, when produced, is sampled in its entirety for intervals of interest, and the remaining core is discarded after temporary storage.
+All core drilled in 2024 was of NQ and HQ diameter.
 All pulps from the exploration core are returned from ALS and stored on metal shelves in dedicated, dry, secure storage facilities.
-Selected coarse reject samples are returned from ALS and kept at the company's facilities in the core storage area.
+Selected coarse reject samples are also returned from ALS and kept at the company's facilities in the core storage area.